Emergency airway management in the morbidly obese patient

 This topic will review emergency airway management in obese and morbidly obese patients outside of the operating room.
 Other aspects of airway management and care of the obese patient are discussed separately.
-(See "The difficult airway in adults" and "Rapid sequence intubation for adults outside the operating room" and "Advanced emergency airway management in adults" and "Basic airway management in adults" and "Anesthesia for the obese patient" and "Obesity in adults: Overview of management".)
+(See "Approach to the difficult airway in adults outside the operating room" and "Rapid sequence intubation for adults outside the operating room" and "Advanced emergency airway management in adults" and "Basic airway management in adults" and "Anesthesia for the obese patient" and "Obesity in adults: Overview of management".)

 OBESITY'S EFFECTS ON THE AIRWAY